MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 # [Azure CLI](#tab/azurecli)

 In the CLI, begin by logging into your Azure account.
-If you account is associated with multiple subscripstions, you need to [set the subscription](/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).
+If you account is associated with multiple subscriptions, you need to [set the subscription](/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

 ```azurecli
 az login